TylerJGabb/tailscale-sandbox/README.md

   Enter a value:
 ```

-The value can be found in the `dev1` project secret manager, its named `tailscale-auth-key`
+~The value can be found in the `dev1` project secret manager, its named `tailscale-auth-key`~
+Since the project has been torn down this no longer exists.
+You'll have to generate a new auth key in TS